 Aristotle extends his discussion of plot in Chapter X that deals with the classification of plot.
 There are two types of plots: Simple and complex.

 Simple do not have Peripetcia or Discovery.
-The have simple continuity in incidents and reversal appear with no significant change in sequence of incidents.
+The have simple continuity in incidents and reversal appear without any significant change in sequence of incidents.

 Whereas, a complex plot is one in which has discovery.
 In a complex plot, the change of fortune appears suddenly after a reversal of a situation (peripetcia) or discovery of an unknown truth.